 - Limit feedback to improve student learning – focus on providing just three big ideas that require action.

 - If you are requiring an action from a student, for example, to answer a question or resubmit, email the student directly.
-A student may miss such a request in the feedback posted on the LMS.
+A student may miss such a request in the feedback posted in the LMS.